Massacre of Vassy: First French war of religion

 The major engagements of the war occurred at the Siege of Rouen, the Battle of Dreux and the Siege of Orléans.
 At the Siege of Rouen (May–October 1562), the crown regained the city, but the King of Navarre died of his wounds.
 In the Battle of Dreux (December 1562), Condé was captured by the crown and the Constable of France Montmorency, was captured by the rebels.
-In February 1563, at the Siege of Orléans, Guise was shot and killed by the Huguenot Jean de Poltrot de Méré.
-As he was killed outside of direct combat, the Guise family considered this an assassination on the orders of the Duke's enemy, Admiral Coligny.
+In February 1563, at the Siege of Orléans, Guise was shot and killed by the Huguenot Jean de Poltrot.
+As he was killed outside of direct combat, the Guise family considered this an assassination on the orders of the Duke's enemy, Admiral Gaspard II de Coligny.
 The popular unrest caused by the assassination, coupled with the resistance by the city of Orléans to the siege, led Catherine de' Medici to mediate a truce, resulting in the Edict of Amboise on 19 March 1563.